-The deadline for submitting the PharmCAS application is March 1, 2014.
-In addition to the on-line application and application fee, applicants are strongly encouraged to also forward official transcripts from all colleges and universities attended to PharmCAS by the February 1st date.
+The deadline for submitting a PharmCAS application for regular admission decision is March 1, 2017.
+In addition to the online application and application fee, applicants are strongly encouraged to also forward official transcripts from all colleges and universities attended to PharmCAS by the February 1st date.
 PharmCAS will not consider an application complete and will not begin the verification process until all official transcripts are received.
 The School will only receive complete applications from PharmCAS.

-Pharmacy College Admissions Test (PCAT)
+2. Pharmacy College Admissions Test (PCAT)